 The Severity of Your Injuries

 If you have suffered life-threatening injuries, then it is likely that your personal injury claim will take longer to settle than someone who has only suffered minor injuries.
 This is because there are more damages to be compensated for in a case where the victim has suffered more severe injuries.
-For instance, in a car accident case where you’ve suffered from a traumatic brain injury, the medical treatment you receive may be more extensive and expensive than if you suffered from whiplash or a minor concussion.
+For instance, in a car accident case where you’ve suffered from a traumatic brain injury, the medical treatment you receive may be more extensive and expensive than if you suffered from whiplash or a minor concussion that resolves within a few weeks.

 Reaching Maximum Medical Improvement (MMI)

 Another factor that will affect how long it will take to settle your case is whether or not you have reached maximum medical improvement.
-This means that your doctor has determined that you have recovered as much as you are going to from your injuries and that any further treatment will not improve your condition.
+MMI does not mean that you are better.
+It means that your doctor has determined that you have recovered as much as you are going to from your injuries and that any further treatment will not improve your condition.
+However, you may still need on-going care to treat your symptoms, even once you are at MMI.

 It’s best to settle your case after your doctor has determined you are at your MMI.
-This allows both the injured person and the insurance company to better understand the case’s value and help facilitate a settlement.
+This allows both the injured person and the insurance company to better understand the case’s full value and help facilitate a settlement as insurance companies generally don’t pay for what could or might happen in the future unless it’s supported by the treating medical provider.

 The Insurance Company’s Delays